 1. Existing Systems Were Already Vulnerable

-According to concerned officials at the National Informatics Center (NIC*), the AIIMS has not undergone system upgrades for the past thirty years.
-The facility operated with outdated equipment, software, and an obsolete version of Windows.
+The AIIMS has not undergone system upgrades for the past thirty years, as indicated by concerned officials at the National Informatics Center (NIC*).
+Moreover, the facility operated with outdated equipment, software, and an obsolete version of Windows.

 2. Threat Actors Gained Unauthorized Access

 Utilizing compromised credentials of employees and patients available on the dark web, hackers gained insight into network usage and vulnerabilities.
 Consequently, this unauthorized access included potentially sensitive information and saved passwords.